fb-appetizers/Give4Friends/README.md

 # Give4Friends
-A social network-like platform that allows friends to donate to charity in eachother's names.
+A social network-like platform that allows friends to donate to charityAPI in eachother's names.
 On each person's profile it will show the donations raised for them (and maybe their past activity for friends).
 On the profile people can list and describe their favorite charities/cause areas.

 ## User Stories (Required and Optional)